InfiniteAI101/Infinite-AI-Aimbot/README.md

 ## How to buy
 Join the discord server to buy Infinite

+after you have bought infinite you can follow the steps given bellow

 ## version
 - Fast  - `main.py` ✅ Easy to set up, Works on any computer 💻